-To mark the centenary of the First World War, Northwest Drama Services. is undertaking a very exciting project; a series of history based performance festivals, exploring the lives and experiences of those who lived through "the war to end all wars".
+To mark the centenary of the First World War, North West Drama undertook a very exciting project; a series of history based festivals, exploring the lives and experiences of those who lived through "the war to end all wars".

 The Children's Time Travel Festival